3b1b/manim/README.md

 * `-w` to write the scene to a file
 * `-o` to write the scene to a file and open the result
 * `-s` to skip to the end and just show the final frame.
-    * `-so` will asve the final frame to an image and show it
+    * `-so` will save the final frame to an image and show it
 * `-n <number>` to skip ahead to the `n`'th animation of a scene.
 * `-f` to make the playback window fullscreen

 Take a look at custom_defaults.yml for further configuration.
-For example, there you can specify where videos should be output to, where manim should look for image files and sounds you want to read in, and other defaults regarding style and video quality.
-If you have a file name "custom_defaults.yml" in the same directory where you are calling manim, it will look to the configuration of that file instead of the one in manim itself.
+To add your customization, you can either edit this file, or add another file by the same name "custom_defaults.yml" to whatever directory you are running manim from.
+For example [this is the one](https://github.com/3b1b/videos/blob/master/custom_defaults.yml) for 3blue1brown videos.
+There you can specify where videos should be output to, where manim should look for image files and sounds you want to read in, and other defaults regarding style and video quality.

 Look through [https://github.com/3b1b/videos](https://github.com/3b1b/videos) to see the code for previous 3b1b videos.
 Note, however, that developments are often made to the library without considering backwards compatibility with those old projects.
 To run an old project with a guarantee that it will work, you will have to go back to the commit which completed that project.